Missouri State Highway Patrol testing rape kits at low rate

 KANSAS CITY, Mo.
-(AP) - The amount of untested rape kits with the Missouri State Highway Patrol’s crime lab has substantially increased since last August, when a new law mandating police to submit kits within 14 days took effect.
+(AP) - The number of untested rape kits with the Missouri State Highway Patrol’s crime lab has more than doubled since last August, when a new law requiring police to submit kits within 14 days took effect.

-The Kansas City Star reports that as of May 1, 403 kits were untested.
-The agency’s website, which posts monthly updates, shows there were 179 in August.
+As of May 1, 403 kits sat untested, the Kansas City Star reported .
+There were 179 in August, according to the agency’s website, which posts monthly updates.

 The figures indicate the kits are not being tested at a higher rate despite more continuing to be submitted.
-Advocates say that increasing kit testing should also be required.
+Advocates said increased kit testing should also be required.

+There remains “quite a bit of work to do in Missouri,” said Ilse Knecht, director of policy and advocacy for Joyful Heart, whose objective is to alter society’s response to sexual assault, domestic violence and child abuse, and support survivors.

-MSHP director Brian Hoey says that some highway patrol lab workers have been moved within the division and a new section in the lab designed to screen kits is being established.
+At the highway patrol’s lab, numerous changes have been implemented to address the growing number of kits.
+Some lab workers are being moved within the division and a new section in the lab designed to screen kits is being established, MSHP director Brian Hoey said.
+Other kits will be sent to a private lab.

+“It is a challenge, but we will meet the challenge,” Hoey said.

+There were 4,889 untested rape kits across the state, according to a report published last year by the Missouri attorney general’s office.
+Five labs, 66 hospitals and 266 law enforcement departments sent responses for that survey.
+Other agencies didn’t, so it’s likely the figure was higher.

 Information from: The Kansas City Star, http://www.kcstar.com